XERO47/Windows-RAT/README.md

 ## ⚠️ Disclaimer

-This project was undertaken strictly for **educational and research purposes**.
-The goal was to deepen my understanding of Python programming, Windows internals, networking, and modern cybersecurity principles (both offensive tradecraft and defensive strategies).
+This project is undertaken strictly for **educational and research purposes**.
+The goal is to deepen my understanding of Python programming, Windows internals, networking, and modern cybersecurity principles (both offensive tradecraft and defensive strategies).

 The software developed here is a functional Remote Access Tool (RAT).
 ## Overview

 This project is my attempt at building a custom Remote Access Tool for Windows from the ground up using Python.
-My objective was to move beyond simple scripts and tackle a project that encompasses a wide range of real-world cybersecurity challenges.
+My objective is to move beyond simple scripts and tackle a project that encompasses a wide range of real-world cybersecurity challenges.
 I wanted to build not just the tool itself, but to understand the "cat-and-mouse" game between an implant and system defenses.

 The result is a sophisticated, multi-stage implant with a corresponding Command & Control (C2) server.
 The design mimics the architecture of modern malware, prioritizing stealth, persistence, and functionality.